 - @api Online System

 - API Alumni Network

 - Social Networking

 - Volunteer Opportunities

 - Post-Program Evaluation

-Erin MacDonald is the London Program Manager and will work with you through your departure to England.
+Kelsey Patton is the London Program Coordinator and will work with you through your departure to England.

-Rachel Wellborn, Nadia Jennings, and Lucy Cox are the London Resident Directors and will work with you during your stay in England.
+Nadia Jennings is the London Resident Director and will work with you during your stay in England.